 Regarding cockpit, a new friend Cor Rademaker from the Netherlands has submitted some photos of his home cockpit yesterday.
-You could see them in the Cockpit section here.
+You could see them in the Cockpits section here.

 In addition, an old friend Mario Cote from Canada also sent in some photo updates about his newly DIY Park Brake and GPS components.
 They are posted in the Cockpit section as well.

 Many friends have shown interests in Cor’s cockpit panel and wonder where he got it.
 Here’s the reply: “I have developed the panel myself, I am a metal worker so had the tools to manufacture it, the panel itself was lasered cutting.
 For the top I used flexible plywood and have covered it with foam and imitation leather.”)